GLOBAL MARKETS-Stocks gain on U.S. housing data, German morale; bonds fall

 U.S. housing starts in November surged to their highest

-level in nearly six years as they jumped 22.7 percent to post
+level in nearly six years as they jumped 22.7 percent in their

 "If they taper, the market might perceive this as 'the